MattMcCherry/CSS-Grid-Creator/README.md

 > Easy image board creation with user customisation

-Simply add your images to the folder /images, open up index.html and click to customise the layout!
+Simply add your images to the folder /images, open up index.html and click the images on your site customise the layout!

 or create your own folder and simply change the location of the folder const in app.js.